itsdouges/typescript-transformer-handbook/README.md

 ## Pull requests encouraged

-This handbook is by no means an exhaustive list of how to best write and consumer Typescript Transformers!
+This handbook is by no means an exhaustive list of how to best write and consume Typescript Transformers, if you see any parts that can be:

-If see any parts that can be improved or updated, or new information that can be added, please submit a PR so we can all benefit 😊!
+- improved
+- updated
+- added
+- translated

+Please submit a PR or create an issue so everyone can benefit!

-> Reach out to me [@itsmadou](https://twitter.com/itsmadou) for updates and general discourse.
+> Follow me [@itsmadou](https://twitter.com/itsmadou) for updates and general discourse